goharbor/harbor/docs/user_guide.md

 ## Administrator options
 ### Managing user
 Administrator can add "Administrator" role to an ordinary user by click button on the left and select "Set as Administrator".
 To delete a user, select "Delete".
+Deleting user is only supported under database authentication mode.

 ![browse project](img/new_set_admin_remove_user.png)